LilyShenpai/Xornet/README.md

   - MacOS

 # Disclaimer
-We don't know how to code, if you get hacked, its your fault for not committing.
+We don't know how to code, if you don't like it, its your fault for not committing.